-The Hamilton Public Library welcomes and encourages children of all ages to enjoy the Library's programs, collections, services and spaces.
-Library staff work to engage children, families and teens in positive ways, and provide support while they are in the Library.
-All members are expected to abide by the library's Member and Service Commitment [1].
-Staff and members share a commitment to maintain a pleasant, safe and respectful environment for learning and leisure, together we will create the opportunity for everyone to use the Library.
+The Hamilton Public Library welcomes and encourages children of all ages to enjoy the library's programs, collections, services and spaces.
+Library employees work to engage children, families and teens in positive ways, and provide support while they are in the library.
+All members are expected to abide by the library's Member and Service Commitment.
+Library employees and members share a commitment to maintain a pleasant, safe and respectful environment for learning and leisure.

 The Hamilton Public Library Board endorses the Ontario Library Association's statements on Children's and Teens' Rights in the Public Library.
-Library staff are trained to assist children in using the Library but cannot assume responsibility for the safety and well-being of children left unattended in the building.
+Library employees are trained to assist children in using the library but cannot assume responsibility for the safety and well-being of children left unattended in the building.
 Library policies and services are designed to provide a safe and welcoming environment for customers of all ages, but parents need to use the same caution with their children at the library as they would in any other public setting.

-Responsibility for the welfare and the behaviour of children using the library ultimately rests with the parent/legal guardian or an assigned caregiver.
-The Library recognizes the following terms as stipulated in the Ontario Child and Family Services Act (CFSA) [2] with regard to the supervision of children:
+Responsibility for the welfare and the behaviour of children using the library ultimately rests with the parent/guardian or an assigned caregiver.
+The Hamilton Public Library recognizes the following terms as stipulated in the Ontario Child and Family Services Act (CFSA) regarding the supervision of children: